 - GPA of 3.0 or higher on a 4.0 scale (undergraduate)

 - GPA of 3.5 of higher on a 4.0 scale (graduate)

 - Submit 3 professional letters of recommendation

-- Submit a personal statement (1000-word limit) (academic background, professional background, why they want to pursue an MPH at OHIO, and what they plan to do in the future)
+- Submit a personal statement (1000 word limit) (academic background, professional background, why they want to pursue an MPH at OU, and what they plan to do in the future)

 - Send official transcripts

-- This program permits full-time enrollment in residence at Ohio University, and an I-20 may be issued based on admission to this program.
+This program does not permit full-time enrollment in residence at Ohio University, and an I-20 may not be issued based on admission to this program.

 Complete 42 credit hours and a capstone project as follows: